AMSAT-NA/PacSatFSKBoard/NOTES.md

 Fix the watchdog jumper or order the right part.

+---Changes from the Version 1 board start here---

 The numbers I had for the PA output impedance are wrong, re-doing the calculations I get 6.23 - 10.4j, not 6.23 - 13.3j.
 That doesn't change the inductor at all, but the capacitor changes to 60pF.
 Also take into account the 1nF capacitor; that changes the value a bit.
-Use a 63pF part.
+- Use a 62pF part.

 Fix the processor part number.
+It has an "LS" after the TMS570.

 The PA input has a direct RF connection to ground.
 The spec sheet says it needs DC blocking.
 The other L network that works uses a 37pF